pagkly/Zed/Investopedia3/What Is a Contingent Beneficiary.md

 ## Benefits of Naming Contingent Beneficiaries

-Naming a contingent beneficiary for a [life insurance policy](https://www.investopedia.com/articles/pf/06/insureneeds.asp) or retirement account helps one’s family avoid unnecessary time and expenses related to [probate](https://www.investopedia.com/terms/p/probate.asp).
+Naming a contingent beneficiary for a [[life insurance policy]](https://www.investopedia.com/articles/pf/06/insureneeds.asp) or retirement account helps one’s family avoid unnecessary time and expenses related to [[probate]](https://www.investopedia.com/terms/p/probate.asp).
 Probate is the legal process of distributing a deceased person's assets when there is no will.

 For example, Sarah lists her children's stepfather Alex as the primary beneficiary and her favorite charity as the contingent beneficiary for her life insurance proceeds.
 Even if Alex dies before Sarah, her children cannot fight over her life insurance benefits because she listed the charity as the contingent beneficiary.

-A life insurance policyholder or retirement account owner can create [contingencies](https://www.investopedia.com/terms/c/contingency.asp) preventing an inheritance without meeting certain qualifications.
-For example, an [individual retirement account](https://www.investopedia.com/terms/i/ira.asp) (IRA) owner could establish her daughter as the contingent beneficiary and attach a restriction that she may only inherit the money after she completes college.
+A life insurance policyholder or retirement account owner can create [[contingencies]](https://www.investopedia.com/terms/c/contingency.asp) preventing an inheritance without meeting certain qualifications.
+For example, an [[individual retirement account]](https://www.investopedia.com/terms/i/ira.asp) (IRA) owner could establish her daughter as the contingent beneficiary and attach a restriction that she may only inherit the money after she completes college.

-Another thing to note is due to the passage of the [SECURE Act](https://www.investopedia.com/secure-act-4688468) in 2019, non-spousal beneficiaries must withdraw 100% of the IRA funds by the end of the 10th year following the IRA owner's death.1
+Another thing to note is due to the passage of the [[SECURE Act]](https://www.investopedia.com/secure-act-4688468) in 2019, non-spousal beneficiaries must withdraw 100% of the IRA funds by the end of the 10th year following the IRA owner's death.1